ridhik-ks/ridhik/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://github.com/ridhik-ks?tab=repositories](https://github.com/ridhik-ks?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Repo](https://github.com/ridhik-ks?tab=repositories)

 - 💬 Ask me about **React**